 Matagorda Beach Texas is a 22-mile stretch of sand and shell located approximately 100 miles south of Houston where the Colorado River meets the Gulf of Mexico.
 Less popular, and much less developed than Galveston and Padre islands, Matagorda Beach offers some great surf fishing opportunities.
+If you’re new to surf fishing, or not sure what it is, read our article on “what is Surf Fishing?”, it will give you the nuts and bolts.

 Drive south on Texas Highway 60 and eventually you will find yourself at the end of the road at a 4 way stop in Matagorda Texas.
 A small coastal community at the intersection of the Colorado River and the Intracostal Waterway, Matagorda is very much a fishing community.
 You have to be going there to get there.
 Not an accidental destination.
 Only one way in and one way out.